 In addition, Erica is a columnist whose bylines include: the Ottawa Citizen, Policy Options and the Globe and Mail, where writes on gender and racial issues.
 She writes about technology and digital media’s impact on society on her website notinmycolour.com.

 Amy is a proud intersectional feminist killjoy.
 She is a Palestinian-Canadian lawyer working to represent unionized workers in matters of labour and human rights law.
 She was previously a political staffer, and has a master's degree in international political economy.
-Amy has worked with a number of organizations in federal lobbying and advocacy, including issues of unpaid internships and electing more women to federal politics.
-Amy curates an Ottawa events newsletter, promoting the local arts, music and culture scene.
-She embraces the label of social justice activist, has organized rallies and marches, and brings her feminism to her writing at the Beaverton, and to Twitter every damn day.
+Amy has worked with a number of advocacy organizations, including on issues of unpaid internships and electing more women to federal politics.
+Amy embraces the label of social justice activist, has organized rallies and marches, and brings her feminism to her writing at the Beaverton, and to Twitter every damn day.

 Photos by Andrew Meade.